rawmkit/rawstat/README.md

 OVERVIEW
 --------
-This directory contains dwmblocks, a tiny utility for generating a status bar for dwm or similar programs.
-There is an ability to generate status bar to stdout, that may be useful for dvtm(1) and similar programs.
+This directory contains dwmblocks, a tiny utility that generates a status bar for dwm(1) or similar programs.
+There is an ability to generate status bar to stdout, that may be useful for dvtm(1), screen(1) and similar programs.

 This distribution is a fork of torrinfail's dwmblocks as of commit a933ce0 (Thu Jan 6 2022) with the following differences: